-- supervised direct patient care in the field
+- Supervised direct patient care in the field.

-The Accelerated BSN program prepares graduates to:
+Graduates of the Accelerated BSN program are prepared to:

-- Deliver and advocate for health promotion and disease prevention strategies at the individual, family, community and population levels.
+- Deliver and advocate for health promotion and disease prevention strategies at the individual, family, community, and population levels.

-- Demonstrate value-based, professional behaviors that integrate altruism, autonomy, integrity, social justice and respect for diversity and human dignity.
+- Demonstrate value-based professional behaviors that integrate compassion, autonomy, integrity, social justice, ethics, and respect for diversity and human dignity.

 - Understand and interrogate the dynamics of power in patient-provider interactions and demonstrate the psychomotor skills necessary to interrupt any implicit and explicit bias as a function of anti-racism principles in action, all of which promote health equity.